 Wild Flower 314-367-9888 American

 There is plenty to see and do in Central West End but there are also a few things to keep in mind.
 For example, parking tends to be poor, especially in the summer.
-However, with a very central metro station, it’s easy to park at Grand Station, Forest Park Station, or Central Loop Station and then take the metro to Central West End.
+However, with a very central metro station, it’s easy to park at Grand Station, Forest Park Station, or Central U City Loop Station and then take the metro to Central West End.

 Forest Park: Forest Park is just a short walk from Central West End and is great no matter what the time of the year.
 The Park is known as the ‘Heart of Saint Louis’ and was originally opened in 1876, and includes 1,371 acres of land with plenty of wildlife to see on your trip.
-Key areas include a golf park, the World Fair Pavilion and plenty of the area’s biggest attractions.
+Key areas include a golf cours, the World Fair Pavilion and plenty of the area’s biggest attractions.

 Restaurants Central West End

 The Chase Park Plaza: For those who love grandeur, the Chase Park Plaza is one of the best upscale hotels and landmarks in the region.
 The Chase Park Plaza was originally built in 1922 and offers a full range of amenities including a theatre, five star dining, and luxury rooms.
+The several well regarded St. Louis restaurants located within or nearby The Chase.

 Missouri History Museum: For those who like history, the Missouri History Museum in Forest Park is a must see.
 Founded in 1866, the museum now houses the history of St. Louis, and of Missouri.
 Admission is free, and guided tours for groups of ten or smaller are available.
 More Info